Seymour, Indiana: 19th century

-The land near Seymour was originally inhabited by the Lenape Indians as they were moved west from their lands along the Delaware River valley on the east coast of the 13 colonies.
-The Treaty of Grouseland in 1805 opened the area to white settlers.
-Following the Pigeon Roost Massacre in 1812, a local skirmish known as the Battle of Tipton's Island took place between settlers and a group of hostile Indian raiders.
-Between 1811 and 1815, Native Americans killed fifteen settlers.
-By 1816, only five families remained in the area.
-Indiana became a state on December 11, 1816.
-In 1817, the State of Indiana established a blockhouse to facilitate trade with the Lenape Indians until the natives ceded the area after the Treaty of St. Mary's.
-From 1822 to 1832, the county experienced significant depopulation.
+The land around Seymour was inhabited by the Lenape (Delaware), who had been displaced westward from the Delaware River valley.
+The 1805 Treaty of Grouseland opened the area to white settlement.
+After the 1812 Pigeon Roost massacre, the Battle of Tipton's Island took place, where Major John Tipton and some thirty men overcame a larger party of Native raiders.
+Native Americans killed fifteen settlers between 1811 and 1815, and by 1816—the year Indiana attained statehood—only five families remained in the area.
+In 1817 the state built a blockhouse to trade with the Lenape until they ceded the land under the 1818 Treaty of St. Mary's, after which the county saw significant depopulation between 1822 and 1832.